 The Resilience Peer Network (RPN) is a collective of UCLA undergraduate and graduate students trained to support fellow students.
 Our Resilience Peers are trained in active listening and empathic responding; boundaries, privacy, and ethics; applied positive psychology principles and resilience skills; motivational support to reinforce evidence-based treatment for stress, depression, and anxiety; and mindfulness approaches to resilience.
 Since 2016, more than 200 students have joined RPN for training and support.

-RPN's Certified Resilience Peers make it possible for UCLA students to join support groups led by trained trained peers through a research collaboration with the UCLA Depression Grand Challenge.
-This treatment study offers a proven internet-delivered cognitive behavioral therapy for eligible students.
+RPN's fully trained Certified Resilience Peers can lead drop-in support groups for students through a research collaboration with the UCLA Depression Grand Challenge.
+The treatment study offers a proven internet-delivered cognitive behavioral therapy for eligible UCLA students.
 Students come together in 8-week RPN support groups while completing individual internet-delivered cognitive behavioral treatment (iCBT) for depression, anxiety and stress.
 The Resilience Peers reinforce iCBT learning under close professional supervision and receive ongoing training for their supportive role through this collaborative study.